-GEOFFREY GLOVER-WRIGHT: Geoffrey Glover-Wright is the author of eight political thrillers, some of which were best sellers, and many of which were translated into foreign languages.
-He has spent time with contract soldiers and seconded SAS units in Oman's clandestine rebel war, an experience resulting in his debut novel The Torch published by Putman USA and Hutchinson UK.
-His most recent and hard-hitting, timely and controversal novel Hard Act sold to Fiery Seas Publishing for publication in 2017.
+GEOFFREY GLOVER-WRIGHT: Hard Act (Fiery Seas Published Februrary 2017) the hard-hitting, timely and controversal thriller.
+Geoffrey Glover-Wright is the best-selling author from the 1990s including , Whitefire, The Hound of Heaven, Eight Day, and Headhunter which have been sold to Endeavour Press for republication January 2018.
+Glover-Wright spent time with contract soldiers and seconded SAS units in Oman's clandestine rebel war, an experience resulting in his debut novel The Torch published by Putman USA and Hutchinson UK.

-MICHAEL RUBIN: Mike Rubin is an author, television and radio host, public speaker and humorist, trial and appellate attorney and professional jazz pianist and composer.
+MICHAEL RUBIN: Cashed Out (Fiery Seas Publishing August 2017) the legal and environmental thriller about "Schex" Schexnaydre a lawyer whose only client is infamous toxic waste entrepreneur G.G.
+Guidry, who has just been murdered, left behind $4 million he stashed with him for safekeeping.
+Schex gets dragged into the fall-out from Guidry's nefarious schemes, and ends up as the target of all those vying to claim Guidry's millions for themselves.
+Mike Rubin is an author, television and radio host, public speaker and humorist, trial and appellate attorney and professional jazz pianist and composer.
 His debut, The Cottoncrest Curse (Louisiana State University Press, 2014) won the IndieFab Book of the Year Gold Award as the best thriller and suspense novel.
 He has also received the prestigious Burton Award at the Library of Congress for outstanding writing.
 He is a member of the Authors Guild, the Mystery Writers of America, the International Thriller Writers, and the International Association of Crime Writers, and in 2015 was awarded the Crème de la Crème Award by the Houston Writers House as the author of the best unpublished novel of the year of any genre.

-WAYNE AVRASHOW: Wayne Avrashow has a long history in politics.
+WAYNE AVRASHOW: Roll the Dice (Fiery Seas Publishing November 2017) is the story of a rock star who decides to run as an Independent in a crucial US Senate campaign, and the challenges and scandals he faces along the way.
+Wayne Avrashow has a long history in politics.
 He served as a Los Angeles government commissioner for nearly twenty years, and has also advised on and managed many successful Los Angeles City Council campaigns and ballot measures.
 Wayne is also a practicing attorney who specializes in government advocacy, real estate, and business law.
 His background in politics, government, business, and law provides unique insight into the machinations and characters that populate political campaigns.
-His first novel, Roll the Dice, is the story of a rock star who decides to run as an Independent in a crucial US Senate campaign, and the challenges and scandals he faces along the way.

 CHRIS DI GIUSEPPI AND MIKE FORCE: The Light Bringer by Mike Force and Chris Di Giuseppi is an outstanding supernatural adventure which pulls the reader into a world beyond and makes the reader wonder if this is really a work of fiction.
 The Light Bringer bridges the gap between the goodness and evil that exist in this world .
 The story is one of hope and gives meaning to the phrase “you reap what you sow”.
 Alan Crane, an-ex military man, who discovers he has the gift of helping loved ones pass over to the next life, sharing in their journeys both challenged and otherwise, and helping those family members left behind to deal with the pain of loss.
 Written by the Chief of Police and the Deputy Chief of Police of Lake St Louis, Missouri, it is based on real life incidents confronting these two heroes on a daily basis.
 Published by HCI June 2011.
 The Light Bringer has been optioned for a big screen movie by Undergo Entertainment.
 The Lightbringer Book 2 The Fallen also sold to Health Communications Inc published March 2013.